nhvn/data-aug/README.md

 ## Contact

-If you're a judge and need access or have questions, please reach out.
+If you're a judge and need access or have questions, please reach out and I will respond as soon as possible.

 ---